ViperScience/Viper25519/readme.md

 ### Loading Keys

-Existing keys may also be loaded into the constructors of each object as span of bytes.
+Existing keys may also be loaded into the constructors of each object as a span of bytes.

     // Private key bytes may be loaded from any container type. auto pkey_bytes = std::array<uint8_t, 32>{...}; // <- load key bytes here